jakobbotsch/Fuzzlyn/README.md

 # Fuzzlyn
 Fuzzlyn is a fuzzer which utilizes Roslyn to generate random C# programs.
 It runs these programs on .NET core and ensures that they give the same results when compiled in debug and release mode.

 We developed Fuzzlyn as a project for the 2018 Language-Based Security course at Aarhus University.
 Using Fuzzlyn, we have found and reported several bugs in RyuJIT used both by .NET Core and the full .NET framework.
-We have also found and reported a (harmless) bug in Roslyn.
+We have also found and reported bugs in Roslyn itself.

 ## Bugs reported